ADU Rental Returns in Huntington Beach: Rules & Strategy

 These figures reflect industry reporting; get local bids to refine your budget.
 See a useful overview of drivers and ranges here: ADU construction cost factors.

-What ADUs rent for in Huntington Beach
+What ADUs Rent for in Huntington Beach

-Simple ROI example
+Simple ROI Example

-Consider a conservative illustration for a 1-bedroom ADU:
+A conservative illustration for a 1-bedroom ADU:

 • Build cost: $200,000